howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 ---
 title: Mutations
-pageTitle: "Mutations are about adding data by the API, is like a POST query in the REST"
+pageTitle: "Mutations are about adding data by the API, is like a POST request in the REST"
-description: "In this chapter you will learn how to add data to the database and the difference between ObjetType and InputType."
+description: "In this chapter you will learn how to add data to the database."
 ---

 In last chapters you've learnt how to use GraphQL to read a data.
 Time to add some.